uscensusbureau/citysdk/README.md

 City SDK
 ====================

-*Note - The Github pages site for the City SDK was initially forked, then a new repo created based on [CFPB's outstanding API documentation](https://github.com/cfpb/api).
+*Note - The Github pages site for the City SDK was initially forked (then created as a duplicate repo) based on [CFPB's outstanding API documentation](https://github.com/cfpb/api).
 Thanks to the CFPB [eRegs](https://github.com/cfpb/regulations-core) and [HMDA](https://github.com/cfpb/api) teams and their documentation work for starting us off with a great codebase.

 You can use [DOCter](https://github.com/cfpb/DOCter) to build documentation sites similar to this one.